 The unsung guitar hero whose fluid, emotive solos defined hits for Kate Bush and the Alan Parsons Project.

-Ian Bairnson was the guitarist's guitarist, a musician of remarkable taste and technical grace who preferred the studio spotlight to the stage glare.
-Hailing from the Shetland Islands, he found early success with the Scottish pop band Pilot, co-writing and playing on the 1974 global hit 'Magic.'
-His clean, melodic style made him a first-call session player, most famously for producer Alan Parsons.
-As a core member of the Alan Parsons Project, Bairnson's guitar work—often played with a sixpence coin instead of a pick for a unique tone—is the soaring voice on classics like 'Eye in the Sky.'
-His most iconic contribution, however, was the wistful, bending solo on Kate Bush's 'Wuthering Heights,' a performance that helped launch her career and remains one of the most recognizable guitar lines in pop history.
-For decades, his playing was a hidden thread in the fabric of sophisticated rock.
+Ian Bairnson co-wrote and played on Pilot's 1974 global hit 'Magic.'
+Born in the Shetland Islands, he became a first-call session player for producer Alan Parsons.
+As a core member of the Alan Parsons Project, Bairnson played the soaring guitar on 'Eye in the Sky,' often using a sixpence coin instead of a pick for a unique tone.
+His wistful, bending solo on Kate Bush's 'Wuthering Heights' helped launch her career and remains one of the most recognizable guitar lines in pop history.
+Bairnson preferred the studio to the stage, his clean, melodic style a hidden thread in sophisticated rock for decades.

 1946–1964